Matt Kean

-Kean previously served as the Minister for Innovation and Better Regulation from January 2017 until March 2019 in the first Berejiklian ministry and as the Minister for Environment from April 2019 until December 2021 in the second.
+Kean previously served as the Minister for Innovation and Better Regulation from January 2017 until March 2019 in the first Berejiklian ministry and as the Minister for Environment from April 2019 until December 2021 in the second Berejiklian ministry.

 Early years and background

-Kean grew up in the Wahroonga area and was educated at Saint Ignatius' College, Riverview before attaining a Bachelor of Business from the University of Technology, Sydney.
+Kean grew up in the Berowra area and was educated at Saint Ignatius' College, Riverview before attaining a Bachelor of Business from the University of Technology, Sydney.
 He later completed a graduate diploma at the Institute of Chartered Accountants.
 While at university, he was elected to the UTS Student Representative Council and as the SRC Executive Member for the Haymarket Campus.
 Kean has been a member of the Liberal Party since 2001, and in 2008, he was elected vice-president of the NSW Young Liberals.
 During the 2003 State election campaign, Kean worked as an adviser for the Leader of the Opposition, John Brogden.
 He subsequently worked for Catherine Cusack MLC as an adviser while she was shadow minister for Juvenile Justice and Women.

-Prior to entering Parliament, Kean was briefly an accountant at Pricewaterhouse Coopers.
-Aside from his brief time as an accountant, Kean's only professional experience has been as a political staffer.
+Prior to entering Parliament, Kean was briefly an accountant at PricewaterhouseCoopers.

-He is also an avid cricketer, and long-time member of the Berowra Cricket Club.